top of page

 Additionally, this type of water utility submetering lacks moving parts, which minimizes wear and tear and reduces maintenance needs.

-But similar to smart water submetering, ultrasonic systems can be very expensive, especially for landlords of small or average-sized multifamily community.
+But similar to smart water submetering, ultrasonic systems can be very expensive, especially for landlords of small or average-sized multifamily communities.

 Differential Pressure Water Submeters